northdata/api/doc/data-api-userguide/data-api-userguide.md

-`name` | string | full company name (including legal form) `address` | string | company address (you only need to specify the city) `registerId` | string | the ID of under which the company is registered, for example HRB 12345 `registerCity` | string | the city of the court where the company is registered, for example Hamburg `registerKey` | string | key that has been provided via the *register.uniqueKey* field `companyId` | string | internal company id (do not store this id in an external database, it may change over time) `fuzzyMatch` | boolean | true to find best match (similar name and nearby address)
+`name` | string | full company name (including legal form) `address` | string | company address (you only need to specify the city) `registerId` | string | the ID of under which the company is registered, for example HRB 12345 `registerCity` | string | (only Germany) the city of the court where the company is registered, for example Hamburg `registerKey` | string | key that has been provided via the *register.uniqueKey* field `companyId` | string | internal company id (do not store this id in an external database, it may change over time) `fuzzyMatch` | boolean | true to find best match (similar name and nearby address)